yozorajs/yozora/packages/ast/README.md

  * the body can include any block markdown except another admonition.
  * @see https://github.com/elviswolcott/remark-admonitions
  */
-export interface Admonition extends YastParent<AdmonitionType> {
+export interface Admonition extends Parent<AdmonitionType> {
   /**
    * Keyword of an admonition.
    */